open-tale/open-tale.github.io/_docs/03-perks.md

 #### Deadly Tower

-If the character hasn't moved since the last attack with a long-range weapon, other attacks made with a long-range weapon will have 1 extra point of damage.
-This effect only wears off upon moving.
+If the character hasn't moved since the last attack with a long-range weapon, when performing an attack with a long-range weapon, add 1 extra point to the final score of the roll.
+This (cummulative) effect only wears off upon moving.

-#### True Sight
+#### Sharp Shooter

-Adds
+When attacking with a long-range weapon, the maximum range limit is increased by 3.

 #### V-Shooter

 The character becomes able to hit different targets that aren't necessarily positioned in a straight line.
-The maximum angle allowed is 90°.
+The maximum angle allowed between two shots is 90°.

+## 3.3 Personality

 #### Inner Confidence

 Uppon succeeding on a challenge after rolling for Persuasion, the character gets 1 extra point on the final score when rolling for Persuasion again.

+#### Manipulator

+You may roll for Malice on challenges that otherwise require rolls for Deception.

 #### Genius

 You may roll for Intellect on challenges that otherwise require rolls for Volition.

+#### Divine Inspiration

+When rolling for Intellect, add half of the character's Divinity to the final score.
+If the Divinity level is odd, add 1 to it before dividing by 2.

 #### Advocate

 When rolling for Persuasion, add half of the character's Intellect to the final score.
 If the Intellect level is odd, add 1 to it before dividing by 2.

-#### Manipulator
+#### Filthy Liar

-You may roll for Malice on challenges that otherwise require rolls for Deception.
+When rolling for Deception, add half of the character's Persuasion to the final score.
+If the Persuasion level is odd, add 1 to it before dividing by 2.